sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > MUST be set to urn:ietf:params:oauth:client-assertion-type:jwt-bearer.

 client_assertion
-> The value of the signed client authentication JWT generated as described below.
+> The value of the signed Client authentication JWT generated as described below.
 The Relying Party must generate a new assertion JWT for each call to the token endpoint.

-In case of a mutual TLS connection (mTLS) between the client and the server, the JWT assertion can be omitted.
+In case of a mutual TLS connection (mTLS) between the Client and the server, the JWT assertion can be omitted.

 * iGov: usable
-* mTLS (RFC8705) as alternative client authentication method, influences parameters client\_assertion
+* mTLS (RFC8705) as alternative Client authentication method, influences parameters client\_assertion

 ## ID Tokens
-All clients MUST validate the signature of an ID Token before accepting it using the public key of the issuing server, which is published in JSON Web Key (JWK) format.
-ID Tokens MAY be encrypted using the appropriate key of the requesting client.
+All Clients MUST validate the signature of an ID Token before accepting it using the public key of the issuing server, which is published in JSON Web Key (JWK) format.
+ID Tokens MAY be encrypted using the appropriate key of the requesting Client.

 Clients MUST verify the following in received ID tokens: